 A. The ACA’s employer mandate requires businesses with 50 or more full time-equivalent employees to offer health insurance to their full-time employees and those employees’ children.
 But while the coverage must be considered affordable for the employees, there is no requirement that the employer fund any portion of the premiums for dependents (many employers do anyway, but they’re not required to).

-In order to be in compliance with the employer mandate, the coverage that employers offer to their full-time employees for employee-only coverage can’t cost an employee more than 9.66 percent of the employee’s household income in 2016 (most employers use a “safe harbor” calculation of no more than 9.66 percent of the employee’s wages, since employers don’t generally have access to household income data for their workers).
-For 2017, this percentage will increase slightly, to 9.69 percent.
+In order to be in compliance with the employer mandate, the coverage that employers offer to their full-time employees for employee-only coverage can’t cost an employee more than 9.56 percent of the employee’s household income in 2018 (most employers use a “safe harbor” calculation of no more than 9.56 percent of the employee’s wages, since employers don’t generally have access to household income data for their workers).

 The family glitch

 But there is no limit on the percentage of income that an employee has to pay to cover the whole family.
-If the coverage is deemed affordable for the employee (ie, no more than 9.66 percent of in 2016), that employee cannot get subsidies in the exchange instead of taking the employer-sponsored insurance.
-As long as the employee’s dependents have access to the employer-sponsored plan, their coverage is also considered “affordable,” regardless of how much extra it costs to add them to the employer-sponsored plan.
+If the coverage is deemed affordable for the employee (ie, no more than 9.56 percent of in 2018), that employee cannot get subsidies in the exchange instead of taking the employer-sponsored insurance.
+And as long as the employee’s dependents have access to the employer-sponsored plan, their coverage is also considered “affordable,” regardless of how much extra it costs to add them to the employer-sponsored plan.
 Since their coverage is considered affordable, they’re not eligible for subsidies in the exchange.

-Small employers (fewer than 50 full-time equivalent employees) are not required to offer coverage at all under the ACA, but if they do offer coverage and it’s considered affordable for the employee, the dependents are not eligible for subsidies, regardless of how much their coverage costs through the employer-sponsored plan.
+Small employers (fewer than 50 full-time equivalent employees) are not required to offer coverage at all under the ACA, but if they do offer coverage and it’s considered affordable for the employee, the dependents who are eligible for coverage under the employer plan are not eligible for subsidies, regardless of how much their coverage costs through the employer-sponsored plan.

 - don’t have access to an employer-sponsored plan at all